frovedis/frovedis/doc/manual/python/ml/decision_tree_regressor.md

                  \_ (62) Predict: 13.88
                  \_ (63) Predict: 9.15938

+This output will be visible on server side.
 It displays the decision tree having maximum depth of 5 and total 51 nodes in the tree.

+**No such output will be visible on client side.**

 __Return Value__
 It returns nothing.